Why Do Horses Develop Stable Vices?

 Routine

-Although horses thrive off of all-important routine, it can be a major contributor toward the development of stable vices.
+Although horses thrive off of a solid routine, it can be a major contributor toward the development of stable vices.
 As behaviours can be developed from a routine, stable vices are not always an indicator of poor welfare.

 Owners may notice that their horse performs certain behaviour before events such as feeding or turning out.
 These behaviours are performed in related to the action, timing or key event happening in the horse’s environment.
 Over time, the horse has associated the behaviour they perform with a form of reward.
 For example, your horse may kick the door before you feed them.
 As you feed them, the action of giving them food acts as a reward for the door-kicking behaviour.